 In clinical studies fenoterol was shown to be highly efficacious in manifest bronchospasm.
 It prevents bronchoconstriction following exposure to various stimuli such as exercise cold air, and the early response following allergen exposure.

 Pharmacokinetics: The pharmacokinetics of fenoterol were studied after intravenous, inhaled and oral dosing.
 The therapeutic effect of BEROTEC is produced by local action in the airway.
 Thus, drug concentrations in plasma are not necessarily correlated with a bronchodilatory effect.

-Maximum plasma concentration (geometric mean) following inhalation of a single dose of 200μg fenoterol via metered dose inhaler (HFA-MDI) was 66.9pg/mL with a tmax-value of 15 minutes.
+Maximum plasma concentration (geometric mean) following inhalation of a single dose of 200μg fenoterol via pressurised inhalation, solution (HFA-MDI) was 66.9pg/mL with a tmax-value of 15 minutes.